Azure/azure-sdk-for-net/sdk/attestation/Azure.Security.Attestation/README.md

 InitTime data refers to data which is used to configure the SGX enclave being attested.

-### Attestation Policy
-Each Attestation Type has an associated attestation policy which can be used to perform

-The *Key concepts* section should describe the functionality of the main classes.
-Point out the most important and useful classes in the package (with links to their reference pages) and explain how those classes work together.
-Feel free to use bulleted lists, tables, code blocks, or even diagrams for clarity.

 ### Thread safety
 We guarantee that all client instance methods are thread-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-service-methods-thread-safety)).
 This ensures that the recommendation of reusing client instances is always safe, even across threads.